CodewithTusharD/StitchWorks_Project/README.md

 <img width="557" alt="Screenshot 2024-08-15 142026" src="https://github.com/user-attachments/assets/b4fc772d-519e-48dd-83dc-f2d953129bde">

-Check The working video of the Project by clicking on the link given below : for video click here -> https://drive.google.com/file/d/1NGqiQ-WGh3IjDRuMy_llj917hzbCytFb/view?usp=drive_link

 Getting Started:

-Clone the repository StitchWorks_ProgramFiles here is the link given for the repo: https://github.com/CodewithTusharD/StitchWorks_ProgramFiles/tree/my-new-branch Navigate to the project directory
+Navigate to the project directory
 Build the project: Use your preferred IDE or build tools like Maven/Gradle.